 In most cases, you can have a focus by selecting Single AF.
-Fast moving subjects or subjects of a color similar to the background are difficult to focus.
+Fast moving subjects or subjects with small shading differences to the background are difficult to focus.
 Select an appropriate focusing mode for such instances.

 If your lens has an AF/MF switch, you must set the switch according to the selected mode.
 Set the switch to AF when you select Single AF or Continuous AF.
 Set the switch to MF when you select Manual Focus.